Fortune Brands Innovations: Outdoors & Security

 Fortune Brands' Outdoors & Security segment is headquartered in Maumee, Ohio.
 Formerly operating under "Doors & Security", its name was changed to Outdoors & Security in November 2020 preceding the acquisition of Larson in December 2020.
 The Outdoors & Security segment manufactures and sells fiberglass and steel entry door systems under the Therma-Tru brand name, storm, screen and security doors under the Larson brand name, composite decking and railing under the Fiberon brand name, and urethane millwork under the Fypon brand name.
 Fortune Brands acquired Solar Innovations in January 2022 to support the segment’s outdoor living strategy.
 The Outdoors & Security segment also manufactures, sources and distributes locks, safety and security devices, and electronic security products under the Master Lock and American Lock brands and fire resistant safes, security containers and commercial cabinets under the SentrySafe brand.

 Cabinets

-Fortune Brands' Cabinets segment is headquartered in Jasper, Indiana.
+Fortune Brands' previously had a Cabinets segment that was headquartered in Jasper, Indiana.
 MasterBrand Cabinets manufacturers and sells stock and semi-custom and custom cabinetry, as well as vanities for the kitchen, bath and other parts of the home.
-Brands within the MasterBrand Cabinets portfolio include Omega, Decora, Diamond, Aristokraft, Urbana and Mantra.
-In April 2022 Fortune Brands announced its intent to separate into two publicly traded companies via a tax-free spin-off of the Cabinets business.
+Brands within the MasterBrand Cabinets portfolio include Omega, Decora, Diamond, Aristokraft, Urbana, Mantra, and more.
+In April of 2022 Fortune Brands announced its intent to separate into two separate publicly traded companies via a tax-free spin-off of the Cabinets business.